mitar/meteor-issue-3194/old/README2.md

 ...

-## Advances Technic: develop your own form blocks
+## Advanced API: create your own form blocks

-This advances technics is usefull when you want to separate your forms from the workflow logic.
-Use cases are: bla bla
+The advanced API must be used when you want to reuse the same submission logic with different forms.

 ...